bodo-ai/Bodo/dev_docs/source/bodo_dev.rst

   inference cannot support such as non-uniform dictionary input of `pd.DataFrame({})`.
 - `BodoTypeInference`: Bodo's type inference based on Numba's type inference.
-- `BodoDataFramePass`: converts data frame operations to Series and Array operations as much as possible to provide implementation and enable optimization.
+- `BodoSeriesPass`: converts DataFrame/Series operations to Array operations as much as possible to provide implementation and enable optimization.
 Creates specialized IR nodes for complex operations like Join.
-- `BodoSeriesPass`: converts Series operations to array operations as much as possible to provide implementation and enable optimization.
 - `ParforPass`: converts Numpy and prange operations into parfors, fuses all parfors if possible, and performs basic optimizations such as copy propagation and dead code elimination.